willcforte/gtweb/content/index.md

 <!-- <a href="/robotics/quadruped">![Quadruped Beta Prototype](media/quadruped_v1.png){.img .border-black .border-r-8 .border-b-8}</a> -->

-#### <span class="centerelement">Over the summer of '23, I began developing this robot with 12 servos, fully-actuated legs, and spare FTC parts from my teacher.
-It is in the process of being redesigned for lower weight and cable mess.
-Presently, there is no control system, but this will be implemented soon via communication with the MuJoCo physics engine, so keep posted.</span>
+<span class="centerelement">Over the summer of '23, I developed this robot with 12 servos, fully-actuated legs, and spare FTC parts from my teacher.
+It is controlled with the MuJoCo physics simulator.</span>

 <br>